Marcel Ciolacu: Early political activity

-As Deputy Prime Minister
+Deputy Prime Minister

 In 2017, Ciolacu was named deputy prime minister in the cabinet led by Mihai Tudose.
-Tudose's predecessor, Sorin Grindeanu was ousted from his position by a vote of no-confidence initiated by PSD itself, then under leadership of Liviu Dragnea.
+Tudose's predecessor, Sorin Grindeanu was ousted from his position by a vote of no-confidence initiated by PSD itself, then under the leadership of Liviu Dragnea.
 Grindeanu's departure did not leave Dragnea's power unquestioned.
 Previously, the government had held a 295 majority, now it was reduced to a mere 241.
 For the first time, Dragnea was facing strong dissent in the party at the prospect that President Klaus Iohannis would not name another PSD member to become prime minister, electing instead to force early elections.
-Since the procedure of calling early elections laid down in the Constitution of Romania is complicated and difficult to trigger, and seeing PSD still had the necessary majority to form another government, the president decided to name Mihai Tudose, Dragnea's newest proposal as prime minister.
-Tudose was not, however, Dragnea's first choice and the PSD leader needed to find ways to control him better than Grindeanu, who had shown him that the office of prime minister was strong enough to allow its holder to wrestle his power in the party away from him.
+Since the procedure of calling early elections laid down in the Constitution of Romania is complicated and difficult to trigger, and seeing PSD still had the necessary majority to form another government, the president decided to name Mihai Tudose, Dragnea's newest proposal, as prime minister.
+Tudose was not, however, Dragnea's first choice and, the PSD leader needed to find ways to control him better than Grindeanu, who had shown him that the office of prime minister was strong enough to allow its holder to wrestle his power in the party away from him.
 For this reason, Ciolacu was named deputy prime minister in the Tudose Cabinet, in order to become Dragnea's ears in the government.

 Like Tudose himself and Grindeanu before him, however, Ciolacu did not stay loyal to Dragnea for long.
 By the autumn of 2017, Ciolacu had entered Tudose's grasp and was now fully loyal to the prime minister.
 The relationship between Tudose and Dragnea started deteriorating rapidly, as had been the case with Grindeanu, but the two maintained publicly that there was no strain between them.
 By then, Ciolacu was firmly in the Tudose camp.

 Tudose soon declared publicly that there was only one person whom he would not tolerate being removed from his cabinet: Ciolacu.
-In January 2018, Tudose attempted to take full control of his government by asking the resignation of his Interior minister, Carmen Dan, a Dragnea mouthpiece and loyal lieutenant.
+In January 2018, Tudose attempted to take full control of his government by asking the resignation of his Interior Minister, Carmen Dan, a Dragnea mouthpiece and loyal lieutenant.
 As it became quite apparent that this was another power struggle between the prime minister and the leader of the PSD, Ciolacu publicly positioned himself in the Tudose camp.
 Dragnea once again convened a special party meeting in order to force Tudose's resignation.
 Seeing that a majority of the party remained loyal to Dragnea, Tudose decided to resign to evade a motion of no confidence like his predecessor.
 Ciolacu handed in his own resignation from the government shortly thereafter.